mikejohnson51/hydrofab/README.md

 NHDPlus network.

 ### Data Model
-Given that `nhdplusTools` is focused on working with NHDPlus data, the NHDPlus data model will largely govern the data model the package is designed to work with.
+Given that development of this package was is focused on working with NHDPlus data, the NHDPlus data model will largely govern the data model the package is designed to work with.
 That said, much of the package functionality also uses concepts from the HY\_Features standard.